Testing the isotropy of high energy cosmic rays using spherical needlets: Monte Carlo experiments

 \subsubsection{Robustness}

 Assume that the anisotropy detection by the needlet methods is adaptive.
 Then, as pre-tuned black boxes, those methods should remain optimal on a wide range of alternatives.
 Some simulations support this claim.
-Note however that we only explore physically possible alternative which are smooth non uniform densities.
+Note, however, that we only explore physically possible alternatives which are smooth nonuniform densities.

-The key parameter of the \twopc{} method is the angular size $\delta_0$ at which we compare $\hat w(\delta)$ to the distribution of $w(\delta_0)$ under the null.
+The key parameter of the \twopc{} method is the angular size $\delta_0$ at which we compare $\hat w(\delta)$ to the distribution of $w(\delta _0)$ under the null.
 For sake of fairness in our comparisons, we should allow some tuning of this parameter.
 It is clear that the optimal $\delta_0$ is related to the ``average scale'' of the anisotropy.
-Though it is difficult to give a precise and general definition of this former quantity, it should be close to the value of the parameter $\theta$ in the particular case of model \hypalt{a}.
-Figure~\ref{fig:delta10nbdeg5et20} has been obtained for two densities of this model, with $\delta_0 = 3^\circ$.
-It appears that \twopc{} is better than the needlet methods when $\theta = 5^\circ$ and worse when $\theta = 20^\circ$.
+Though it is difficult to give a precise and general definition of this former quantity, it should be close to the value of the parameter $\theta$ in the particular case of model $\hypalt{a}$.
+Indeed, it appears from our simulations that \twopc{} is better than the needlet methods when $\theta= 5^\circ$ and worse when $\theta= 20^\circ$ under $\hypalt{a}$.

-On Figure~\ref{fig:robustnessH1} we have plotted the estimated power of the tests against different alternative \hypalt{a}, with different parameters, and for different parameters for the methods.
-The figure shows that the optimal $\delta_0$ is indeed related to the parameters $\theta$ of the alternative.
-However, when dealing with alternative that give rise to structures at different ``scales'', the optimal choice of $\delta_0$ is not clear.
-This is illustrated by Figure~\ref{fig:robustnessH3}, where models \hypalt{c} are under consideration.
+On Figure \ref{fig:robustnessH1andH3} we have plotted the estimated power of the tests against different alternatives $\hypalt{a}$ or $\hypalt {c}$, and for different parameters for the methods.
+In the case of $\hypalt{a}$, the first line of the figure shows that the optimal $\delta _0$ is indeed related to the parameters $\theta$ of the alternative.
+However, when dealing with alternatives such as $\hypalt{c}$ (second line of Figure \ref{fig:robustnessH1andH3}) that give rise to structures at different ``scales'', the optimal choice of $\delta_0$ is not clear.
 By observing the large variations of the power of the \twopc{} procedure with respect to $\delta_0$ in both cases, one can conclude that this procedure should incorporate a data-driven selection of $\delta_0$ to be truly efficient.